osmandapp/web/main/docs/user/navigation/routing/direct-to-point-routing.md

 </Tabs>

-Routing settings:
+## Other routing settings

-- In the [Recalculate route section](../setup/route-navigation.md#route-recalculation) of the Route parameters, you can enable and adjust route recalculation options.
-Default value - route will be recalculated in case of 0&nbsp;meters deviation.
-This means that the route will not be recalculated.
+- In the [*Recalculate route section*](../../navigation/guidance/navigation-settings.md#recalculate-route) of the *Route parameters*, you can enable and adjust route recalculation options.
+The default value is 0 meters of deviation, which means that the route is not recalculated.

-- *[<Translate android="true" ids="default_speed_setting_title"/>](../guidance/navigation-settings.md#default-speed--road-speeds)* (Android) or *[<Translate ios="true" ids="road_speeds"/>](../guidance/navigation-settings.md#default-speed--road-speeds)* (iOS) should be set according to your vehicle parameters.
+- In the [*Development section*](../guidance/navigation-settings.md#development-settings) of the *Route parameters*, you can try new routing features that are currently in the testing phase.
+Note, that these settings are only available when the [OsmAnd development plugin](../../plugins/development.md) is enabled.

+- *[<Translate ios="true" ids="road_speeds"/>](../guidance/navigation-settings.md##road-speeds) (iOS)* and *Default speed (Android)*.
+These settings can also be set for *Direct-to-point* routing.
 It is used to calculate Estimated Time of Arrival.
-- In the [Development section](../guidance/navigation-settings.md#development-settings) of the Route parameters, you can try new routing features, that are under testing now.
-Note, that these settings are only available when the [OsmAnd development plugin](../../plugins/development.md) is enabled.
+    For *iOS* in: *Navigation settings → Route parameters → Road speeds*
+    For *Android* in: *Navigation settings → Vehicle parameters → [<Translate android="true" ids="default_speed_setting_title"/>](../guidance/navigation-settings.md#default-speed--road-speeds)*